Geist und Seele wird verwirret, BWV 35: Performance

-Bach led the first performance on 8 September 1726, and probably played the organ part himself.
+Bach led the first performance on 8 September 1726 at the Thomaskirche, and probably played the organ part himself.
+The sermon was delivered by Christian Weise.

 Structure and scoring

 Bach structured the cantata in two parts, four movements to be performed before the sermon, three after the sermon.
 Both parts begin with a sinfonia.
 Bach scored the cantata for an alto soloist and a Baroque instrumental ensemble of two oboes (Ob), taille (Ot), obbligato solo organ (Org), two violins (Vl), viola (Va), and basso continuo (Bc).
+Dürr gave the duration as around 31 minutes.
+He set the text as written, without the addition of a closing chorale.

+The work has two large concerto movements for organ and orchestra, probably adapted from a lost concerto for oboe or violin.
+Bach may have derived another movement from the same concerto.
+The opening Sinfonia was likely based on the same source as the fragment BWV 1059, an abandoned concerto for harpsichord.

 In the following table of the movements, the scoring follows the Neue Bach-Ausgabe.
 The keys and time signatures are taken from Alfred Dürr, using the symbol for common time (4/4).
 The instruments are shown separately for winds, strings, and organ and continuo.